 For more information regarding World Oceans Day activities occurring around the province

 For more information on this year’s World Ocean Day Family Event in St. Johns or about organizing your own World Ocean Day event, such as a beach clean-up, please contact firstname.lastname@example.org.

 Since 2008, DFA has partnered with other organizations to bring education and awareness to schools across the province through a World Oceans Day art contest, asking students to create a drawing that best illustrates each year’s theme.
 The art contest is open to schools across the province (grades k-6).
 One winner per grade is awarded an oceans related prize.
 Schools participating in the contest are entered for a chance to win a grand prize!

-2013, the Department of Fisheries and Aquaculture in collaboration with the World Wildlife Fund created the first ever Oceans Hero Essay Contest.
+Since 2013, DFA collaborated with other organizations to create the Ocean Hero Essay Contest.
 Students are asked to write an essay about how they will make a difference and commit to protecting the ocean.
 This contest is open to schools across the province (grades 7-9).
-One winner per grade is awarded an oceans related prize.
+One winner will be awarded a prize.

 Adobe® Acrobat® Reader software can be used for viewing PDF documents.
 Download Acrobat® Reader for free